Long endurance monitoring of tectonic motion

 Subduction zones comprise extremely large thrust faults, known as megathrusts, and are the source of the world’s most dangerous volcanoes and earthquakes.
 In between larger earthquakes, megathrusts comprise complex heterogeneous distributions of locking and therefore strain accumulation.

-On land, GPS and laser observations enable precise geodetic measurements, but until recently, the inability to undertake cost-effective complementary observations subsea in the outermost subduction zone offshore, has been a critical flaw.
+On land, GPS and laser observations enable precise geodetic measurements.
+Until recently, the inability to undertake cost-effective complementary observations subsea in the outermost subduction zone offshore, has been a critical flaw.
 This is where much of the elastic strain build-up and release occurs.
 Improving scientiﬁc understanding of the seafloor movement in these regions is an important basis for future seismic hazard assessment.